Infections May Raise The Risk Of Mental Illness In Children

 "We could follow individuals from birth, so there was no missing information during the study period," says Dr. Ole Köhler-Forsberg of Aarhus University Hospital, a neuroscientist and one of the authors of the study.

-Köhler-Forsberg and his colleagues used two national registries — one to get data on hospitalizations due to severe infections like pneumonia and another for data on antimicrobial or antiparasitic medications prescribed to children for less severe infections.
+Köhler-Forsberg and his colleagues used two national registries — one to get data on hospitalizations because of severe infections like pneumonia and another for data on antimicrobial or antiparasitic medications prescribed to children for less severe infections.
 "Most of them are those infections that you and I and all others have experienced," says Köhler-Forsberg.

 While the majority of kids in the sample had some of kind of infections, only a small portion of them were diagnosed with any kind of mental illness.
-About 4 percent were diagnosed with conditions like schizophrenia, attention-deficit hyperactivity disorder, anxiety and personality disorders.
+About 4 percent were diagnosed with conditions like schizophrenia, attention deficit hyperactivity disorder, anxiety and personality disorders.
 And a total of 5.2 percent were prescribed medications for mental disorders.

 For all mental illnesses — excluding depression and bipolar disorder — the team found that being hospitalized for an infection was associated with a 84 percent higher risk of subsequently being diagnosed with a mental health disorder at a hospital and a 42 percent increased risk of being prescribed a medication for mental illness.